stellar/system-test/README.md

 * the target network under test when running docker is an internal instance of standalone network launched from the quickstart soroban-dev image, which creates a static root account key pair seeded in the quickstart standalone network.
 At some point, may allow this to reference external network services if requirements come up, maybe pass friendbot url in that case, etc, if doing that external targets, then CoreDebianVersion, HorizonDebianVersion, SorobanRPCDebianVersion would be ignored.

 ### Run tests from locally checked out repo.
 This approach allows to run the tests directly on host as go tests.
-It is more oriented towards development environments, with ability to  configure more aspects directly, like target network to use, but does require more environment setup.
+It allows to configure more aspects directly, like target network to use, and whether to try to use pre-existing cli on the host if desired but does require more environment setup.

 #### pre-requirements: